stacks-network/stacks-core/sip/sip-002-smart-contract-language.md

 there may be some database effects which are materialized from `foo.A`, but _no_ effects from calling `bar.B` will materialize.

-Unlike functions created by `define-public`, which may only return booleans, functions created with `define-read-only` may return any type.
+Unlike functions created by `define-public`, which may only return Response types, functions created with `define-read-only` may return any type.

 ## List Operations